tian0/membership-nft/README.md

 npm run start
 ```

-With Metamask installed and connected to Rinkeby, you should be able to join an existing Membership contract on Rinkeby provided at `0x52B371514FcAb15D390d0B9dA5E6CF2D75Be3411`
+With Metamask installed and connected to Rinkeby, you are able to join the existing Membership contract provided [here](https://rinkeby.etherscan.io/address/0x52B371514FcAb15D390d0B9dA5E6CF2D75Be3411)

 The member dashboard will allow you to see:
-1. Membership Contract Address
+1. Membership Contract Address with it's corresponding Blockie
 2. Your Ethereum address
 3. Your ETH balance:
 4. Your Membership tokenId
 5. The total number of members
 6. The Network ID (4 is Rinkeby)

-You can gift a membership to a new member by pasting their address and clicking the [Gift-Membership] button.
+You can also gift a membership to a new member by pasting their address and clicking the [Gift-Membership] button.

 If you deploy your own Membership contract instance, the owner dashboard will allow you to see:
-The member dashboard will allow you to see:
-1. Membership Contract Address
+1. Membership Contract Address with it's corresponding Blockie
 2. Your Ethereum address
 3. Your ETH balance:
 4. Your Membership tokenId